-Until the late 1960s or early 1970s it wasn't uncommon for homes to be be built without a grounded electrical system.
-Grounding an electrical system provides an extra degree of safety.
-These homes had electrical outlets with two slots, connected to 2 wires, to receive 2-pronged plugs.
-Grounded outlets have an additional hole connected to a grounding wire, and receive 3-prong plugs.
+Until the late 1960s or early 1970s it wasn't uncommon for homes to be be built without equipment grounding conductors.
+A system of equipment grounding conductors provides an extra degree of safety.
+These homes had electrical receptacles with two slots, one each for the hot (ungrounded) and neutral (grounded) conductors, designed to receive 2-pronged plugs.
+Grounded outlets have an additional hole connected to an equipment grounding conductor, and receive 3-prong plugs.

-Let's say you’re buying an older home, and the inspector has identified the 3-prong outlets (used with grounded systems) as ungrounded.
+Let's say you’re buying an older home, and the inspector has identified the 3-prong outlets (used with grounded systems) as lacking equipment grounding conductors.
 This condition is dangerous because it leads those using the electrical system to believe they are protected by a grounding system when they are not.
 It's a potential shock/electrocution hazard.

 Bootleg Grounds